schen18/shan-shui-inf/README.md

 3. Add ability to toggle elements (Trees, Buildings, Boats, People) to include/exclude from painting
 4. Addded "Broken Strokes" toggle that randomly breaks stroke paths of Mountains, Water, Boats to mimic brush stroke aesthetics

+Created an Interactive version by porting to Paper.JS framework. papershanshui.html uses mouse wheel scroll to pan left / right.
+It also has more dramatic broken stroke rendering for mountains and terrain